Regularization Implies balancedness in the deep linear network: Overview

+The natural geometry of equation~\eqref{eq:balanced-intro1a} is that of a gradient flow on a fibered space.
+It is this aspect that we study in detail.
+Our results in this paper rely on the interplay between two complementary foliations of $\Md^N$: \begin{enumerate} \item The fibers $\fiberX$ of $\Md^N$ defined as the solution set to the polynomial equation~\eqref{eq:balanced-intro1} for each $X \in \Md$. \item the balanced variety $\balance_0$ defined as the solution set to the quadratic system

-We use $^*$ to denote the conjugate transpose so that we may study matrices with real and complex entries together.
-The balanced variety is foliated by rank into a collection of manifolds.
+\end{enumerate} The balanced variety is invariant under the gradient flow~\eqref{eq:balanced-intro1a} and has several fundamental properties (see~\cite[Thms.
+2-8]{MY-dln})).
+It is foliated by rank into a collection of manifolds.
 When $X$ has full rank, it lies on a leaf of $\balance_0$, termed the balanced manifold $ $.
+We assume throughout this paper that $X$ has full rank in order to illustrate the new ideas without technical complications.
 The fibers and balanced manifold are illustrated schematically in Figure~\ref{fig:dln}.

-We assume throughout this paper that $X$ has full rank in order to illustrate the new ideas without technical complications.
+We establish a minimum principle for balancedness that reveals a `hidden convexity' in deep learning.
 By hidden convexity we mean that the balanced manifold can be characterized by a class of minimum principles of which the following is the simplest.
 Consider the $L^2$ (ridge) regularizer

 \begin{theorem} Assume $X$ has full rank.
 Then